-Thanks to my co-workers on the I-X, CoAKTinG and CoSAR-TS projects at Edinburgh - especially Stuart Aitken, Jessica Chen-Burger, Clauirton de Siebra, Jeff Dalton, John Levine, Natasha Lino, Stephen Potter and Jussi Stader for discussions on the topic of this paper.
+Thanks to my co-workers on the I-X, CoAKTinG and CoSAR-TS project - especially Stuart Aitken, Jeff Bradshaw, Jessica Chen-Burger, Clauirton de Siebra, Jeff Dalton, John Levine, Natasha Lino, Stephen Potter and Jussi Stader.

-This material is based on research within the I-X and CoSAR-TS projects sponsored by the Defense Advanced Research Projects Agency (DARPA) and US Air Force Research Laboratory under agreement number F30602-03-2-0014 and under the Advanced Knowledge Technologies (AKT) Interdisciplinary Research Collaboration (IRC) and its Collaborative Advanced Knowledge Technologies in the Grid (CoAKTinG) project, which is sponsored by the UK Engineering and Physical Sciences Research Council under grant number GR/N15764/01.
+This material is based on research within the I-X and CoSAR-TS projects sponsored by the Defense Advanced Research Projects Agency (DARPA) and US Air Force Research Laboratory under agreement number F30602-03-2-0014 and under the Advanced Knowledge Interdisciplinary Technologies (AKT) Research Collaboration (IRC) and its Collaborative Advanced Knowledge Technologies in the Grid (CoAKTinG) project, which is sponsored by the UK Engineering and Physical Sciences Research Council under grant number GR/N15764/01.
 The AKT IRC comprises the Universities of Aberdeen, Edinburgh, Sheffield, Southampton and the Open University.

-The U.S. Government, the University of Edinburgh, the AKT IRC research partners and sponsors are authorized to reproduce and distribute reprints and on-line copies for their purposes notwithstanding any copyright annotation hereon.
+The U.S. Government, the University of Edinburgh, the AKT IRC research partners and sponsors are authorised to reproduce and distribute reprints and on-line copies for their purposes notwithstanding any copyright annotation hereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either express or implied, of other parties.